goatcorp/FFXIVQuickLauncher/README.md

 [Download the latest release from the releases](https://github.com/goaaats/FFXIVQuickLauncher/releases/latest) page, unzip it into any folder you can easily access it and launch XIVLauncher.exe - then just follow the instructions!

+## Any questions?

+[Please check out the FAQ](https://github.com/goaaats/FFXIVQuickLauncher/wiki/FAQ), you may find what you need there.

 <br>

 ## Disclaimer